HunterCadeMast/ARProject4/README.md

 Using IOS Device:
 - Locate "BuildIOS" file path.
 - Connect device to computer.
-- Using XCode, upload "" XCode file onto device..
+- Using XCode, upload "" XCode file onto device.
 - Open app to use project.

 Vuforia Verion: 10.21.3 (May need to be installed seperately) Unity Version: 3.7

+**Tests:**
+Test 1: Inner Acrossed and Next
+- Corner

+Test 2: Inner and Opening
+-

+Test 3: Openings, Furniture, and Color Menu
+-

+For APKs, the main one has no test label.
+The rest in the folder, "Tests", handle these conditions.
+Due to this being so computationally expensive to run, I had to simulate most of them in Unity's environment.
+Tests were attempted, but crashed.
+Targets must manually be placed in Unity as GameObjects to the correct target list.

 **Assets Used:**
 Wooden Floor Materials by Casual2D